-It is the mission of the MSU Wilson School of Nursing to prepare nurses who will provide competent and compassionate health care to individuals, families, groups, and communities.
-The faculty value teaching and learning in an individualized, collegial environment inclusive of a variety of teaching methodologies and believe that scholarly teaching is enhanced by scientific inquiry, service and practice.
-Building on a liberal arts foundation, this approach to both undergraduate and graduate education develops students as leaders through collaborative identification of issues and the implementation of innovative creative solutions to the provision of health care.
+It is the mission of the Wilson School of Nursing to prepare nurses who will provide competent and compassionate health care to individuals, families, groups, and communities.
+The nursing faculty values teaching/learning in an individualized, collegial environment inclusive of a variety of teaching methodologies.
+Building on a liberal arts foundation, this approach to both undergraduate and graduate nursing education develops students as leaders through collaborative identification of issues and the implementation of innovative creative solutions to the provision of health services.